 |Hispanic or Latino||33|

-Recreation Admin appeals to people across the globe.
+Students from other countries are interested in Recreation Admin, too.
 About 3.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea